Hocus-pocus

 Hocus-pocus is a reference to the actions of magicians, often as the stereotypical magic words spoken when bringing about some sort of change.
 It was once a common term for a magician, juggler, or other similar entertainers.
 In extended usage, the term is often used (pejoratively) to describe irrational human activities that appear to depend on magic.
 Examples are given below.

-Examples of the extended use of the term hocus-pocus

-Those relating to divination or other activity by one practitioner working in isolation: Haruspication (divination by inspection of entrails), and necromancy.

-Those relating to a magical connection between two or more people: Subconscious direction, cross-dreaming, extrasensory perception, split subjectivity, telepathy, clairvoyance, channelling, psychic transcription, ‘faculty X’, ‘mind energy’.

 History

 The earliest known English-language work on magic, or what was then known as legerdemain (sleight of hand), was published anonymously in 1635 under the title Hocus Pocus Junior: The Anatomie of Legerdemain.
 Further research suggests that "Hocus Pocus" was the stage name of a well known magician of the era.
 This may be William Vincent, who is recorded as having been granted a license to perform magic in England in 1619.
 Whether he was the author of the book is unknown.

 Conjectured origins

 The origins of the term remain obscure.
-The most popular conjecture is that it is a garbled Latin religious phrase or some form of ‘dog’ Latin.
+The most popular conjecture is that it is a garbled Latin religious phrase or some form of 'dog' Latin.
 Some have associated it with similar-sounding fictional, mythical, or legendary names.
 Others suggest it is merely a combination of nonsense words.